tirupati17/inoutexpensemanager/_pages/privacypolicy.md

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

+**Google Sign-In Usage**

+The Amigo - AI app utilizes Google Sign-In to facilitate the extraction of transaction-related emails.
+By using Google Sign-In, the app can access your Gmail account to search for specific transaction patterns in the email titles and bodies that are relevant to your banking and financial activities.
+This is done to provide you with personalized financial insights and better manage your personal finances.
+The sign-in information collected is solely used for this purpose and is not shared with or used by any other service within the app.
+No other usage of the sign-in information is maintained by our app.

+**Google Workspace API Usage**

+The Amigo - AI app uses Google Workspace APIs to access your Gmail for transaction-related emails.
+We do not use the data obtained through these APIs to develop, improve, or train generalized AI and/or machine learning models.
+The information is strictly used to provide you with insights and manage your financial activities within the app.

 **Changes to This Privacy Policy**

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.